cloudflare/cloudflare-docs-engine/src/content/tutorials/deploy-a-react-app-with-create-react-app/index.md

 length: 25%
 ---

-# Deploy a React App
+# Deploy a React App with create-react-app

 In this tutorial, we'll use [Wrangler](https://github.com/cloudflare/wrangler) and [Cloudflare Workers](https://workers.cloudflare.com) to deploy and serve a static site.
 With the rise of architectures like [JAMStack](https://jamstack.org/), static sites have become a simple, streamlined way to combine highly-available static assets with performant backend code, especially when deployed with serverless.
 Workers in particular is a great platform to deploy static sites: your application will be distributed to over 190+ locations around the world, and served directly from Cloudflare’s powerful CDN at a server incredibly close to your users.